Dylan-Kline/Automated-Selenium-Shopping/README.md

 ## Features

-    **Stock Check**: Monitors the availability of the desired keycap set on the website and adds it to the cart if available.
+    Stock Check: Monitors the availability of the desired keycap set on the website and adds it to the cart if available.
-    **Automated Checkout**: Proceeds to the checkout page and fills in the necessary details for purchase.
+    Automated Checkout: Proceeds to the checkout page and fills in the necessary details for purchase.
-    **User Login**: Logs in the user using the provided email and password.
+    User Login: Logs in the user using the provided email and password.
-    **Payment Info**: Automates the process of entering payment details.
+    Payment Info: Automates the process of entering payment details.

 ## Installation and Setup
 Prerequisites